Wednesday, May 24, 2023

 Hebrew Insights into Parashot B’har/ B'chukotai (Leviticus) 25 – 27

-The first verse of Parashat B’har (meaning, "In Mount…") serves to remind us that YHVH’s words to the Children of Yisrael, via Moshe, were spoken on Mount Sinai.
+The first verse of Parashat B’har (meaning, "In Mount…") serves to remind us that YHVH’s words to the Children of Yisrael, via Moshe, were spoken in Mount Sinai.

-Secondly, every member of the community and the livestock are equally promised provision for that time period (25: 6, 7).
-Again, not unlike the weekly Shabbat, the benefits of YHVH's year of land rest apply to one and all without regard to status and origin.
+Secondly, every member of the community, as well as the livestock, is equally promised provision for that time period (25: 6, 7).
+Again, not unlike the weekly Shabbat, the benefits of YHVH's year of land-rest apply to one and all without regard to status and origin.
 However, this “Shabbat of Shabbats” (v.
-4) year, together with the 50th year Jubilee, the "yovel" to which the rest of this Parasha is dedicated - applies only in the Land of Yisrael.
+4) year, together with the 50th year Jubilee, the "yovel" to which the rest of this Parasha is dedicated - apply only in the Land of Yisrael.

 As already mentioned, following YHVH's instructions guarantees that “…you shall live on the land securely.
 And the land shall give its fruit, and you shall eat to satisfaction, and you shall dwell securely on it" (25:18, 19).
 To this promise, an extra and supernatural blessing will be added: "I have commanded My blessing on you in the sixth year.
 And it shall produce the increase for three years; and you shall sow the eighth year, and shall eat of the old crop until the ninth year, until the coming [bo] in of its produce [t'vua]; you shall eat of the old" (21-22, italics added).
 Here again we see the connection between “produce” and the verb "to come" (remember, both originate in the same root).

-The un-gathered harvest (or “after growth”) is called “that which grows of itself” – “safee’ach”, of the root s.f.ch (samech, pey/fey, chet), literally “adding, attaching, joining (25:5, 11).
-In light of verse 25:23, where the addressees (the Israelites) are called “strangers [gerim] and sojourners” - Leviticus 25:23 - "you are strangers and sojourners with Me"), it is interesting to note how the verb s.p/f.ch is used in Yishayahu (Isaiah) 14:1: “For YHVH will have mercy on Jacob, and will still choose Israel, and settle them in their own land.
+The un-gathered harvest (or “after growth”) is called “that which grows of itself” – “safee’ach”, of the root s.f.ch (samech, pey/fey, chet), literally “addingattachingjoining (25:5, 11).
+In light of verse 25:23, where the addressees (the Israelites) are called “strangers [gerim] and sojourners”, it is interesting to note how the verb s.p/f.ch is used in Yishayahu (Isaiah) 14:1: “For YHVH will have mercy on Jacob, and will still choose Israel, and settle them in their own land.
 The strangers (gerim) will be joined [nisfe’chu] with them, and they will cling to the house of Jacob” (Italics added).

 "Your unkempt grapes" (25: 5, 11) are termed here “ee'nvey (“grapes of”) nezir'cha”.
 This expression is rooted in the word “nazir” (Nazarite), whose restrictive vows include abstention from wine drinking or grape eating.
 Why are these grapes qualified by the term “nazir”?
 The connection is thought to be the Nazarite's hair, which was to be left uncut and unkempt, much like these grapevines.
-This is reinforced by the first part of verse 5 ("that which grows of itself", alluding to unkemptness).
+This is reinforced by the first part of verse 5 ("that which grows of itself", alluding to unkemptness or lack of care).

 Another aspect of the yovel is redemption, “geula”, whose primary meaning is "kin" (denoted by “go’el”).
-It is the next-of-kin's duty to buy back that which a member of the family has lost - or perhaps even the family member himself if he had been conscripted to slavery.
+The next-of-kin must buy back that which a member of the family has lost - or perhaps even the family member himself if he had been conscripted to slavery.
 In the case of a Hebrew slave, he is to be released on the yovel, “because they are My servants, whom I have brought out from the land of Egypt" (25:42 italics added).
 This verse is set in the context of the release of (other) slaves (25:44ff).
 Biblical Hebrew for "slave" and "servant" is one and the same - e'ved - from the root e.v.d (ayin, vet/bet, dalet), meaning "work" or "labor" (and also rendering service to, or worship of, YHVH).

 As part of taking care of one’s “brother”, if he has lost his assets and was sold to “a stranger who sojourns with you, or to a member of the stranger’s family” (25:47 literal translation), the recipient of this injunction is obliged to redeem the one sold.
-As to the “member of the stranger’s family”, here he is called “eker”, which is a most unusual term.
+As to the “member of the stranger’s family”, here he is called “eker” being a most unusual term.
 The root a.k.r (ayin, kof, resh) basically means “to uproot”, and thus a “barren woman” is “akara”.
 But since this word can also mean a “shoot”, making the one plucked out from the parent plant also transplantable – albeit in different soil.
 Further, should misfortune be the lot of a native Israelite, he too would feel “plucked out” and “uprooted”, and hence this term may also be applied to, or at least infer to the latter.
-Selling one’s services, this Israelite is termed “sachir” – a hired person ("servant" in some translations, ref.
-25:40, 50, 53).
+Selling one’s services this Israelite is termed “sachir” – a hired person, “servant” (as some of your translations would have it, but not appearing in the original text, 25:40, 50, 53).

-Aside from instructions on how to calculate the redemption payment (25:50-53), specifics are also given as to the possible next of kin who is eligible to redeem (vs. 48, 49) the one who has “become poor” (“mooch”, root of m.o.ch – mem, vav, kaf – impoverish, become low).
+Aside from instructions on how to calculate the redemption payment (25:50-53), specifics are also given as to the possible next of kin who is eligible to redeem (vs. 48, 49) the one who has “become poor” (“mooch”, root of m.oo.ch – mem, vav, kaf – impoverish, become low).
 Having once been others’ servants/slaves, the sons of Yisrael are now the servants/slaves of the One who redeemed them from their lowly state (ref.
-25:55), hence YHVH requires that redemption be continually operative in accordance with the measures that He is providing for His people.
+25:55), hence YHVH requires that redemption be continually operative under the measures that He is providing for His people.

 The topic of the important place accorded to the Land, which we examined in Parashat B’har with its varied ramifications, continues in Parashat B’chu’kotai ("In My Statutes"), as seen in 26:3-13.
 Keeping YHVH's statutes is destined to be reflected in the natural conditions of the Land of Yisrael.
 The correlation will be seen in the abundance of rain (and therefore of crops), the removal of dangerous carnivores, demographic expansion, abundance, and prosperity.
 The other benefits resulting from faithfulness to YHVH and His Word will be peaceful conditions prevailing in the Land and its surroundings, the ability to defeat the enemy, and primarily the fulfillment of His promise to instate His Mishkan in the midst of His people, and to always walk among them (ref.
 26:11, 12).